Does a Living Trust Need a Trust Protector?

 Is a living trust required to include a Trust Protector?

-No. Trust protectors are typically used in irrevocable trusts rather than revocable ones, and even then they’re unusual. (“Living trusts” was a term a trust marketing person came up with years ago for revocable trusts.)
+No. Trust protectors are typically used in irrevocable trusts, rather than revocable ones, and even then they’re unusual. (“Living trusts” was a term a trust marketing person came up with years ago that means revocable trusts.)

 Trust protectors came out the off-shore asset protection world.
 Under the rules for such trusts in many jurisdictions, in order to protect assets from lawsuit and still be a beneficiary, the creator of the trust had to give up all control.
-But that’s a risky venture given that trustees may not always perform well and circumstances or laws might change requiring that the trust be amended.
+But that’s a risky venture, given that trustees may not always perform well and circumstances or laws might change, requiring the trust to be amended.
 As a result, drafters came up with the role of “trust protector.”
-This is someone the grantor trusts who is neither the grantor nor a potential beneficiary and who typically has the right to amend the trust within certain limits, to hire and fire trustees, and to review trust accounts.
+This is someone the grantor trusts who is neither the grantor nor a potential beneficiary, and who typically has the right to amend the trust within certain limits, to hire and fire trustees, and to review trust accounts.

 All of this said, some revocable trusts continue after the death of the grantor, at which point they may benefit from a trust protector, or at least someone with the power to hire and fire trustees and review accounts, even if that person or those people don’t have the formal title of Trust Protector.